I am a Mdewakanton Dakota rights activist with several

 The image of a prospector on these tee shirts and sweaters is the same image that

-is displayed on an advertising sign located on the front of "Wahkon Inn".
+is displayed on an advertising sign located on the front of the bar and liquor store named "Wahkon Inn".

 in a "joking" way, changes the real meaning of Wahkon (Spirit or Great Spirit) to mean